cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 <img class="lightbox figure" src="{{ "/2017-05-27-a-webops-post-mortem/what-we-know.png" | prepend: site.cdnurl }}" alt="Sequence diagram" />

-- Either our CDN or Load Balancing layer was cancelling requests and returning status 504 as no timely response was received from upstream
+- Either our CDN or Load Balancing layer was cancelling some requests and returning status 504 as no timely response was received from upstream

-- Nginx was logging a status 499 when the downstream components cancelled the request
+- Nginx was logging a status 499 when the downstream components cancelled a request

 - Requests to the Content API for static assets were falling into a black hole